-We were in awe of the beauty that can only be seen in a canoe.
+We were in awe of the beauty that can only be seen from a canoe.
 Pods of seals, rocky shorelines, sandy beaches and extremely high winds and waves challenged and greeted us, as we paddled down the east coast towards Nova Scotia.
-The spectacular fall colours of Cape Breton Island marked our finish in Sydney, Nova Scotia in mid-October, 2017.
+The spectacular fall colours of Cape Breton Island marked our finish in Sydney, Nova Scotia mid-October, 2017.

 The Route Part 2

 The second stage began in Vancouver, British Columbia in May 2018.
 Our start was a challenge as we paddled up stream against the strong spring mountain run off along the Fraser River.
 When paddling was not possible, we cycled four hundred kilometres on converted railway lines over the Coastal and Cascades Mountain ranges.
 We cycled through picturesque towns, railway tunnels and over trestle bridges.
 After, we picked up our paddles to canoe through the pristine lakes and rivers of the Kootenay Mountains.